psugihara/FreeChat/README.md

 - Customize persona and expertise by changing the system prompt
 - Try any llama.cpp compatible model
-- Conversations sync via iCloud
 - No internet connection required, all local
+- Conversations sync natively via iCloud

 <img width="1308" alt="Screenshot 2023-08-18 at 4 06 42 PM" src="https://github.com/npc-pet/FreeChat/assets/282016/32ad0988-a391-40f4-b94a-479a06f9366d">

 ## Technical goals

-- A native macOS LLM appliance that runs completely locally.
-You should just be able to open it and ask your LLM a question without doing any configuration.
+FreeChat is a native LLM appliance for macOS that runs completely locally.
+Download it and ask your LLM a question without doing any configuration.
 Like OpenAI's chat without login or tracking.
 You should be able to install from the Mac App Store and use it immediatly.

-- Proof of concept for running llama.cpp server in a 0-config mac app.
+- No config.
+Usable by people who haven't heard of models, prompts, or LLMs.
 - Performance and simplicity over dev experience or features.
 Notes not Word, Swift not Elektron.
 - Local first.
 Core functionality should not require an internet connection.
 There are lots of great clients for GPT-4, claude, etc. This is not one of them.
 - No conversation tracking.
 Feel free to do whatever you want with your LLM, just like Notes.